Quantum Theory and The Symbolic Dynamics of Invariant Sets: Towards a Gravitational Theory of the Quantum: Invariant Set Theory

 \subsection{Directions on the Celestial Sphere}

-The universe described by $n_{\mathrm{tot}} \gg 0$ includes Alice, Bob and their spin measuring apparatuses.
-In order to be able to make a connection to this world of experiment, it is fundamental that directions on the celestial sphere in physical 3-space associated with the orientations of these apparatuses can be described using the lbit ansatz above.
-The fact that the square-root-of-minus-one operators $\mathbf{\bar{E}}_J$ are quaternionic suggests a primitive relationship to rotations in physical 3-space may exist.
-However, these operators cannot be added, so the relationship needs to be derived \emph{ab initio}.
+In order to be able to make a connection to the world of experiment, it is fundamental that directions on the celestial sphere in physical 3-space can be described using the lbit ansatz above.
+The fact that the square-root-of-minus-one operators $\mathbf{\bar{E}}_\beta$ are quaternionic suggests a primitive relationship to rotations in physical 3-space may exist.